omar2535/ICBC-roadtest-availability-notifier/readme.md

 ## Features

 - [x] Able to login automatically to your ICBC account
-- [ ] Able to specify a region and ICBC location to check for openings
+- [x] Able to specify a region and ICBC location to check for openings
-- [ ] Able to automatically book the slot for you
+- [x] Able to send an email notification when a preferred slot is open
-- [ ] Able to send a notification when a slot is open
+- [ ] Able to check bookings when user already has a booking

 ## CONFIG